-When the bank depositary receives notice of any meeting at which the holders of the mandatory convertible preferred stock are entitled to vote, the bank depositary will send the notice to the record holders of the depositary shares relating to the mandatory convertible preferred stock.
-Each record holder of depositary shares on the record date (which is the same date as the record date for the mandatory convertible preferred stock) may instruct the bank depositary as to how to vote the amount of the mandatory convertible preferred stock represented by such holder's depositary shares in accordance with these instructions.
-The bank depositary will endeavor, insofar as practicable, to vote the amount of the mandatory convertible preferred stock represented by such depositary shares in accordance with these instructions, and we will take all actions the bank depositary deems necessary in order to enable the bank depositary to do so.
+When the bank depositary receives notice of any meeting at which the holders of the mandatory convertible preferred stock.
+Each record holder of depositary shares on the record date (which is the same date as the record date for the mandatory convertible preferred stock.
+Each record holder of depositary shares on the record date (which is the same date as the record date for the mandatory convertible preferred stock) may instruct the bank depositary as to how to vote the amount of the mandatory convertible preferred stock is instructions.
+The bank depositary will endeavor, insofar as practicable, to vote the amount of the mandatory convertible preferred stock are entitled to enable the bank depositary shares in accordance with these instructions, and we will take all actions the bank depositary deems necessary in order to enable the bank depositary to do so.
 The bank depositary will abstain from voting shares of the mandatory convertible preferred stock to the extent it does not receive specific instructions from the holders of depositary shares representing the mandatory convertible preferred stock.